saidatsanni/Sentiment-Analysis-of-Airbnb-Reviews-During-Covid-19-/README.md

-# Sentiment Analysis of Airbnb Reviews During Covid-19
+# Sentiment Analysis of Airbnb Reviews During the Covid-19 Pandemic

-Sentiment analysis of Airbnb guest reviews in New York City to understand guests’ views, emotions, and sentiments during the Covid 19 pandemic, With the increase in the use and relevance of the sharing economy, Airbnb remains a major player and popular marketplace for vacation and home rentals.
+With the increase in the use and relevance of the sharing economy, Airbnb remains a major player and popular marketplace for vacation and home rentals.
 While the unit bookings are conducted online, the guests (renter) use the unit offline and provides review and ratings for the host, unit, and overall experience.
 Consequently, these online reviews may impact the success of the host, hence its importance.
 The review has become even more important during the pandemic as this may give some insights into people’s perceptions and sentiments during uncertainty.

 **Goal**

-To understand guests’ views, expectations, needs, emotions, and sentiments during the covid 19 pandemic.
+Sentiment analysis of Airbnb guest reviews in New York City to understand guests’ views, expectations, needs, emotions, and sentiments during the Covid-19 pandemic.
+The trend in the guests' emotions during the different phases of the pandemic is also explored.
+Did their emotions change?

 **Data**